Skip to main content

 Residents will be employees of their training site throughout residency, and must complete local hiring procedures.
 They are also expected to maintain registration at University of Toronto throughout residency.

-2024 Deadlines
+2026 Deadlines

 Applications must include:

-• A detailed, current CV
+• A detailed, current CV that includes the names of 3 professional references.

-• Unofficial university transcripts from undergraduate and graduate schools (with the understanding that the Program may request the official transcripts at any time)
+• Unofficial university transcripts from undergraduate and graduate schools (with the understanding that the Program may request the official transcripts at any time).

 Eligibility

 The preferred qualification for entry to the residency program is a Ph.D. in medical physics from a CAMPEP accredited graduate program.
 The minimum requirement is a M.Sc. in medical physics (thesis-based) from a CAMPEP accredited graduate program.
+Minimum requirements for eligibility are as per CAMPEP guidelines.

 Any courses being considered to meet the eligibility criteria must be listed on an official university transcript.
 Please note – applicants must defend their thesis before the start of the Medical Physics Program.